juhapark21/TI84-F5menu/README.md

 9. [prgm] -> [1] -> (* F5MENU) to uninstall hook.
 (every time the program runs from the [prgm] menu the hook will either install or uninstall itself.)

-# Full uninstall instructions (including removal of dependencies)
+# Full uninstall (including removal of dependencies)
 You can remove all relevant files (ArTIfiCE.8xv, ASMHOOK.8xp, F5MENU.8xp) through the TI Connect CE app if you don't want to reset all memory.

 *Please make sure to uninstall the hook through running the program before you delete the program files.*

 Reset RAM ([2nd] -> [+] -> [7] -> [1] -> [2]).

 There are no other steps needed to uninstall.